 Self Treatment For Extensor Carpi Radialis Brevis Muscle Elbow, Forearm and Hand Pain

-Do you know that small knots in the extensor carpi radialis brevis muscle can contribute to pain in the elbow that can travel into the hand?
-These knots can also make it difficult to impossible to straighten the elbow and contribute to tennis elbow syndrome.
+Do you know that small knots in the extensor carpi radialis brevis muscle can contribute to deep aching or burning pain in the back of the hand?

 If this pain pattern sounds familiar I recommend that you purchase Claire Davies The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief.
 Mr. Davies explains the trigger point phenomenon and muscle pain in everyday language.
 But what makes this book worth its weight in gold are the individual muscle trigger point treatments that Davies has compiled.
 His diagrams and step by step instructions help you locate which muscles are contributing to your pain, how to find the trigger point and treat it.
 He also provides stretching and strengthening exercises for each muscle.
 It takes time and practice to master finding trigger points, but once you learn you have a tool and method to help relieve muscle pain throughout the body.
 If you have unresolved elbow, forearm pain and find it difficult to straighten the elbow without pain it maybe trigger points in the extensor muscles of the arm.
 Deactivating trigger points can reduce or eliminate this pain.
 This book is a must have for anyone interested in finding the cause and treating muscle pain.

 Anatomy Study: Origin, Insertion, Action and Innervation of the Extensor Carpi Radialis Brevis Muscle

 Insertion: Dorsal surface of the base of the third metacarpal.